matrix-io/matrix-documentation/docs/matrix-os/reference/leds.md

 The Everloop is a powerful tool for visually communicating through LEDs.
 Click the video below to learn more.

 [![Everloop Tutorial](../img/everloop-image.png)](https://www.youtube.com/watch?v=L4btaqw4HqM)
-> matrix.darken() and matrix.brighten() have not been implemented.
+> `matrix.darken()` and `matrix.brighten()` have not been implemented.

 ## String Notation & Render
 You can use any CSS color property (color-name, rgb, and hex).
 Darker colors on the Everloop generally display with more precision then lighter colors, which tend to get washed out.
-The code below shows how to set the Everloop to green with each CSS property.
+The code below shows how to set the entire Everloop to green with each CSS property.
+> The `.render()` method must be included at the end of the `matrix.led()` method to update your MATRIX device's LEDs.
 ```language-javascript
 // String
 matrix.led('green').render();